Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 We comply.

-All follow-up actions relating to the complaint are logged under the complaint case on our Customer Relationship Management (CRM) system.
-Updates on follow-up works and actions required by dates can also be added to these actions on the system.
+We aim to respond to complainants within the timeframe set within this code.
+(Unless an extension is required and then a holding letter with a new response date will be provided) All follow-up actions relating to the complaint are logged under the complaint case on our Customer Relationship Management (CRM) system.
+Updates on follow-on works and action required by dates can also be added to these actions on the system.
+Any additional correspondence to the complainant, including phone calls, and emails are also recorded under this complaint case.
+This is included in our Complaints and Customer Feedback Policy (section 7.4)

 We comply.